tchangkiat/aws-cloudformation-templates/EKS/Setup.md

 ## CloudFormation

 Use the IAM user created above to:
-1. Create a stack with VPC.json
+1. Create a stack with VPC.json in Network folder
 2. Create a stack with EKS.json, with parameters referencing subnets and security groups created by VPC.json

 ## Bastion Host